acoustic-content-samples/sample-custom-workflows-using-webhooks/check-expire-content/README.md

 Implementing an automated callback into WCH is possible.
 For example, to expire content.
 For this, you will need to implement a Code step that will authenticate to the WCH Authoring APIs and then use the Rest APIs to make the desired changes.
 Check out the sample https://github.com/ibm-wch/sample-article-create to see how to do this.
 If there is some demand, I can spend some time doing a simple example of that in Zapier.

+## Go back to see all the custom workflow using webhooks tutorials

 Back: https://github.com/ibm-wch/sample-custom-workflows-using-webhooks